 Tom would have loved that one on Voyager.
 Quite a few would I think although sorting out the mess would have fallen to us.

 On with the story.
 Pope Gelasius I was, understandably, less than thrilled with this custom.
 So he changed the lottery to have both young men and women draw the names of saints whom they would then emulate for the year (a change that no doubt disappointed a few young men).
 Instead of Lupercus, the patron of the feast became Valentine.
 For Roman men the day continued to be an occasion to seek the affections of women, and it became a tradition to give out handwritten messages of admiration that included Valentine's name.

 So, Kathryn, traditionalist that I am, I continue with this as a way to show my love for you.
 I even travelled to Ireland, the land of your ancestors, for the materials for this card.
 Did you know the relics of St. Valentine are in a church in Dublin?

 I wanted everything to be just right for you and yet I'm terrified.
 I can tell you that.
 I'm so afraid that you'll reject me and I'd only have myself to blame.

 I believe we were meant to be together though.
 Look at the history we share.

 I guess that was the reason for the memory book I gave you, the images of us and our crew, our family.

-And so my dear Kathryn, I leave my heart in your hands now.
+So alas, my dear Kathryn, I leave my heart in your hands now.
 If you want me to walk away, I will.
 You have to tell me that though.
-I’ll fight for you this time.
+I'll fight for you this time.
 I probably should have done that on Voyager.
 I know getting your crew home had to come first but now should be for us, Kathryn.
 I love you with all my heart and I always will.

 With all my love, Chakotay".